9999years/i-c-the-light/readme.md

 > estimator tells you how large a step you are allowed to march along the ray,
 > since you are guaranteed not to hit anything within this radius.

+Some supplimentary information and reference links can be found at [becca.ooo/i-c-the-light](https://becca.ooo/i-c-the-light/).

 ## Directory

 ### Code